How many dog myths have you heard over your lifetime?

-If a dog is aggressive, it’s more likely to be because of its training, or lack thereof, than its actual breed.
-If your dog is anxious, it may display signs of aggression out of fear.
+If a dog is aggressive, it’s more likely to be because of their training, or lack thereof, than the actual breed.
+If your dog is anxious, they may display signs of aggression out of fear.

 It’s important to know your dog and how to handle them.
 Consult with either a trainer or a veterinary behaviorist if your circumstances call for it.

 #20 Worst Dog Myth: I don’t need to spay or neuter my dog.

 Studies have shown that intact male and female dogs can have health issues as they age.
-Although there has been some recent debate over exactly when to spay or neuter your dog, the veterinary community is in agreement here: You should get it done for your pet.
+Although there has been some debate over exactly when to spay or neuter your dog, the veterinary community is in agreement here: You should get it done for your pet.

-Look at it this way: Pet overpopulation is a huge problem; there are so many dogs in shelters getting euthanized every day.
-If you have reservations about spaying or neutering your dog, please consult with your veterinarian.
+Look at it this way: Pet overpopulation is a huge problem.
+There are so many dogs in shelters getting euthanized every day.
+If you have reservations about spaying or neutering your dog, please consult with your vet.